ISO 14001:2015 clause 8 Operation

 - evacuation routes and assembly points;

 Despite an organization’s best efforts, the possibility of accidents and other emergency situations still exits.
-Effective planning and preparation can reduce injuries, protect employees and neighbors, reduce asset losses and minimize production downtime.
+Effective planning and preparation can reduce injuries, protect employees and neighbours, reduce asset losses and minimize production downtime.
 An effective emergency preparedness and response program should include provisions for assessing the potential for accidents and emergencies, preventing incidents and their associated environmental impacts, plans/processes for responding to incidents, periodic testing of emergency plans/processes and, mitigating impacts associated with these incidents.
 Consistent with your organization’s focus on continual improvement, it also is a good idea to review emergency response performance after an incident has occurred.
 This review can help determine if more training is needed or if emergency plans/processes should be revised.
 In the new standard Procedures are replaced by the phrase ‘processes needed to prepare for and respond to’ potential emergencies.
 This broader phrasing is however given a specific focus: to prepare for and take action to prevent or mitigate the consequences of an emergency.
 In addition, there is now an explicit requirement to now periodically review and revise process/plans after tests (as well as after the occurrence of accidents/situations).
 Actions to plan for removal or mitigation of risk relating to emergency situations are required, as is a plan to respond to actual emergency situations themselves.
 Also, there is an addition to the clause regarding prevention and mitigation of risk, where the phrase “appropriate to the magnitude of the emergency and potential environmental impact” is used.
 The implication that a perfunctory “emergency response” plan in a “one size fits all” format will not be acceptable, but rather the risks and aspects that an organization has identified must be assessed and weighed up, and the emergency plan must, therefore, be proportionally related to the aspects themselves.
 Clearly, the emergency plan and procedure being formulated according to the risks that you have identified have its basis in risk-based thinking.
 Periodic review and revision of emergency preparedness procedures and plans are required.
 Testing the plan itself is also required, and there is a statement regarding reviewing the process “especially after the occurrence of emergency situations and tests.”
 Again, clearly this statement is aimed at ensuring risk-based thinking is used in the general review of the plan, and just as importantly, any lessons that can be learned from incidents or testing can be recorded and actioned to support the continual improvement cycle.
 Perhaps if your EMS (Environmental Management System) doesn’t have a “Lessons Learned Log” or equivalent, now is the time to establish one?
 After all, documentation to ensure that confidence can be sustained in the integrity and effectiveness of the whole emergency preparedness system is naturally required.

 The Standard requires that three components be addressed by the organization: